SandwichGouda/Data/Data.md

   * CSP : complicated, we'll see that later
 - To put payload into URLs, you must use URL encoding : ``urlencoder.org``.
 This can also be used for URL decoding.
 More generally, to inject text into URLs, you must encode things into the right "URL format".
 Otherwise things dont work.
 - The ``eval()`` function in JavaScript is very dangerous in terms of security.
 Avoid it (voire : banish it).

+### Cryptography

+Cryptography is about protecting and piercing secrets.
+Cryptography algorithms use keys to encrypt messages.
+- **Symmetric cryptography** :  Both people who want to talk share the same secret (the same key).
+  * Information symmetry
+  * Security depends on key exchange process + encryption algorithm
+  * It is faster, but less secure : hence, needs bigger keys.
+It is hard to scale up (taking bigger (prime) numbers isn't enough, you need more work for things to work out)
+- **Asymmetric cryptography**
+  * Both people don’t share the same secret (they have different keys)
+  * It is more secure, but slower.
+  * Most commonly used schemes are broken by quantum-computers